Learn how to make elderberry syrup at home with this step-by-step guide and discover what you need to know about immune-boosting elderberries.

 Where to buy dried elderberries?

 I found my organic dried elderberries at a local health food store.
-After dropping into the bulk section of a couple stores with no reward, I called around to see which stores had them in stock.
+After dropping into the bulk section of a couple of stores with no reward, I called around to see which stores had them in stock.
 Apparently, Atlantans made a run on elderberries earlier in this season and everyone was sold out.
 It was nice because I was able to buy a small amount to experiment.

 It’s easy to find dried elderberries online.
 I found a few co-ops selling dried elderberries with a range of $20-30/pound, with the higher end being for organic berries.
 I recommend going to the source instead of buying from an unknown seller on Amazon.
 The prices over there are inflated too.

 If you’ve made it this far down, the recipe is coming right up.
-But I also wanted to share the article I wrote a couple years with some tips on fighting cold and flu naturally.
+But I also wanted to share the article I wrote a couple of years with some tips on fighting cold and flu naturally.

 Be sure to tag me on Instagram when you make this elderberry syrup and share your thoughts on staying well naturally in the comments!